Ligustrum lucidum: Distribution

-Native to southern China, it has been naturalized in Spain, Italy, Algeria, Canary Islands, New Zealand, Lesotho, South Africa, Japan, Korea, Australia, Norfolk Island, Chiapas, Central America, Argentina, Uruguay, and the southern United States (California, Arizona, Maryland, and the southeast from Texas to North Carolina).
+Native to southern China, it has been naturalized in Spain, Italy, Algeria, Canary Islands, New Zealand, Lesotho, South Africa, Japan, Korea, Australia, Norfolk Island, Chiapas, Central America, Argentina, Uruguay, Southern and Southeastern Brazil and the southern United States (California, Arizona, Maryland, and the southeast from Texas to North Carolina) and also in a small UK village called Lidlington.

 Uses

 Ligustrum lucidum is often used as an ornamental tree, sometimes in variegated forms.
 It is also one of several species of privet used as dense, evergreen hedges, which can be trained to a specific size and shape by regular pruning.